openssl/technical-policies/policies/design-process.md

   - if the Notify or Present level of scrutiny is being used, it may be changed by the proposer freely.
-Another notification to the OTC list may be made if the changes are deemed extremely major but is not required.
+Another notification to the OTC list may be made if the changes are deemed very major but is not required.

   - if the Approve level of scrutiny is being used, and the approval has already been finalised or a vote is ongoing, the design should not be changed and a